010.00P Employment Outcome Procedure

 - Employment has been verified.
 Placement reports received from providers are adequate to verify that the individual has achieved an employment outcome, but the record of services must document the counselor's effort to seek the individual's involvement in the decision to close the case;

 - Employment outcome is consistent with the employment goal, as agreed to by the individual, and a signed IPE is in the record of services.
-If the employment outcome is different from the employment goal on the Original IPE or the most recent IPE Change agreed to by the individual, an IPE Change must be prepared and a signature requested from the individual.
-The first three digits of the DOT code at closure must match the first three digits of the DOT code on the IPE;
+If the employment outcome is different from the employment goal on the Original IPE or the most recent IPE Change agreed to by the individual, an IPE Change must be prepared, and a signature requested from the individual.
+The first two digits of the Standard Occupational Classification (SOC) code at closure must match and the final four digits of the SOC code on the IPE cannot end in zeros.

 - Employment outcome is consistent with the individual's employment factors, that is, the individual’s unique strengths, resources, priorities, concerns, abilities, capabilities, career interests and informed choice; and